dolphindb/release/1.10/README.md

 * Fixed a bug that when the parameter 'msgAsTable' of funciton `subscribeTable` is set to false, and if only one message in the new batch satisfies the filtering condition, a message that does not necessarily satisfies the filtering condition is sent to the client. (**1.10.5**)
 * Fixed a bug that execution of aggregate functions with partitioned tables may cause error of duplicate column names.
 For example, if MapReduce is used in the execution of a group by statement with a partitioned table, the names of intermediate columns are "col"+number, such as "col1", "col2", etc. If a group-by column happens to have the same name as an intermediate column, an error message about duplicate column names is generated. (**1.10.5**)
 * Fixed a bug that function `loadText` may parse DOUBLE type as DATE type in rare cases. (**1.10.5**)
+* Fixed a memory leak bug when deleting all data of a shared in-memory table if at least one column in the table is a big array). (**1.10.6**)
+* Fixed a bug that if a variable type cannot be determined in the JIT, errors may occur during compilation, resulting in crashes or reduced execution efficiency.
+After fixing the bug, if a variable type cannot be determined, the compilation will be aborted and the variable name will be reported. (**1.10.6**)
+* Fixed a bug introduced in version 1.10.3.
+If the keys of a dictionary are of LONG type and the values are of ANY type, searching the dictionary for a key may incorrectly return nothing. (**1.10.6**)

 ## DolphinDB GUI